 Due to privacy concerns, please use these apps at your own risk.
-This is another important reason why we still haven’t seen a stock Call recorder feature on our iOS yet.
+This is another important reason why we still haven’t seen a built-in Call recorder feature on our iPhone yet.

 This tweak is a native call and VoIP recorder for jailbroken iPhone that is available on Cydia for $2.99.
 Don’t be disappointed just because you see a paid package, wait until I tell you what it has to offer.